 How Much Are Maine Coon Kittens 2026 Price Guide & Costs

-• Elite Bloodlines: Lineages that ensure the signature “Gentle Giant” disposition.
+1. Elite Bloodlines: Lineages ensuring the renowned “Gentle Giant” temperament.

-• Thorough Health Screenings: Investments in genetic testing to safeguard your kitten from hereditary issues.
+2. Comprehensive Health Screenings: Investments in genetic assessments to protect your kitten from potential hereditary conditions.

-• Distinctive Characteristics: Prices may vary due to unique coat patterns or eye colors.
+3. Distinctive Features: Prices can fluctuate based on unique coat patterns or eye colors.

-• Limited Supply: The careful nature of ethical breeding results in availability often lagging behind demand.
+4. Limited Availability: The careful practice of responsible breeding often results in supply not meeting demand.

 Maine Coon Pricing by Type: Pet, Breeding, and Show Quality